 The five sites (Figure 1) cover approximately 10.3% of available porpoise habitat (continental shelf) and porpoise densities within this network are amongst the highest modelled for the population as indicated by the DHI analysis.
 This supports the notion that these areas, relative to the rest of the continental shelf, include the best habitat for harbour porpoises and have been used persistently over the last two decades.
 It is assumed that the preference for these habitats is associated with good feeding opportunities and prey aggregations.
-The available evidence indicates that the conservation status of the UK harbour porpoise population is currently Favourable17.
+The available evidence indicates that the conservation status of the UK harbour porpoise population is currently Favourable.
 Therefore, it is considered that the conservation of the feature in all the sites is graded as II (elements are well conserved), and 'restoration possibilities' do not have to be considered.
 Therefore, the overall grade for this criterion is at least grade B. We do not know which features of the habitat are the most important drivers of the association with prey; nor do we know what the main prey species of porpoise within the sites are.
-Until these are known, the quality of the habitat cannot be accurately determined.
-However, the quality of habitat is assumed to be good or excellent given the persistent high densities of porpoise in these areas, so a grade of A/B has been awarded.
+Until this is known, the quality of the habitat (good or excellent) cannot be determined, so a grade of A/B has been awarded.

-Therefore, with respect to the degree of conservation of the features of the habitat important for harbour porpoises, the West Wales Marine / Gorllewin Cymru Forol site would be graded A/B ('Excellent'/'Good conservation') overall, without the necessity for consideration of restoration possibilities.
+Therefore, with respect to the degree of conservation of the features of the habitat important for harbour porpoises, the North Anglesey Marine / Gogledd Môn Forol site would be graded A/B ('Excellent'/'Good conservation') overall, without the necessity for consideration of restoration possibilities.

-c) Degree of isolation of the population present on the site in relation to the natural range of the species d) Global assessment
+c) Degree of isolation of the population present on the site in relation to the natural range of the species